vincentwun/A-Eye-Web-Chat-Assistant/README.md

 </div>

 A-Eye Web Chat Assistant is a free and open-source Chrome extension.
 It's designed to make web Browse easier for visually impaired users through AI chat, screen analysis, and voice controls.
-You can choose between privacy-focused local AI (via Ollama with Gemma 3) or powerful cloud-based AI (like Google Gemini API).
+You can choose between privacy-focused local AI (via Ollama with Gemma 3) or powerful cloud-based AI (like Google Gemini 2.5).

 ---
 ## Table of Contents